imshubhamkapoor/Japanese-Literature-Language-Translation/README.md

 * Loading the SVG and converting into PNG file format.
 * Loading the PNG dataset and preprocessing.
 * Building and training a Convolutional Variational Autoencoder on the dataset.
+* Building and training a Convolutional Variational Autoencoder on the dataset.
 * Using the decoder to generate sample Kanji VG characters.

 The whole project is implemented using pytorch in jupyter notebook.